delgemoon/id_generator/README.md

 # id_generator

-A very simple ID GENERATOR in C++ only depend on boost asio to generate client id for any trading robots:
+A very simple ID GENERATOR in C++ only have one dependency( boost asio) to generate client id for any trading robots:

+Most of trading exchanges allow at minimum 32 bytes length. some might support 64 bytes.
+But We will cover all of them.

 exchange_code.txt: the exchanges which are supported